ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 > [!tabs]
 > Name
 >>
->> To customize the name of your VPS, click the `...`{.action} button, then select `Change name`{.action}.
-This feature is useful for easy navigation in the OVHcloud Control Panel when managing multiple VPS services.
+>> If you click on the `...`{.action} button and then select `Change name`{.action}, you can enter a distinguishing name for this VPS.
+This is useful for easier Control Panel navigation in case you are managing multiple VPS services but it has no impact otherwise.
 However, the internal name of the service remains in the format *vps-XXXXX.vps.ovh.net*.
 >>
 > Boot
 >>
->> The boot mode indicated is either in **normal mode**, where the server loads the installed operating system (*LOCAL*), or in **rescue mode**, provided by OVHcloud in case of troubleshooting.
-Use the `...`{.action} button to [reboot the VPS](#reboot-current-range) or boot it in rescue mode if necessary.
+>> The boot mode indicated is either the **normal mode**, in which the system loads the installed operating system (*LOCAL*) or the **rescue mode** provided by OVHcloud for troubleshooting purposes.
+Use the `...`{.action} button to [restart the VPS](#reboot-current-range) or boot it into rescue mode.
 >>
 >> You can find further information in our [rescue mode guide](/pages/bare_metal_cloud/virtual_private_servers/rescue).
 >>